 Is time tracking important to you and your business?
 We believe that an employee clock-in system is your main connection to your workers.
-As an employer, clock-in and clock-out systems can be used to monitor employee performance.
-For example, it lets you identify the ones who clock out late and those who often take time offs.
+As an employer, you can use a time clock system to monitor employee performance.
+For example, it lets you identify workers who clock out late and those who often take time-offs.

 A clock-in system is also beneficial for employees who can use it to clock in and out of work, check their schedules, and track the hours worked – which will help them know how much they have earned.

-If you are still doing this manually, what happens when you forget to clock in several times a week?
+If you still clock in manually, what happens when you forget to do that several times a week?
 You will resort to guesswork, and that can lead to inaccurate billing.
 Of course, that’s just one mistake of using pen and paper.

-As an employer, some benefits of employee time tracking with an app include:
+Some benefits of tracking employee time with an app are as follows:

-Low rate of errors – With an app, the likelihood of making an error is low.
+Low error rates – With an app, the likelihood of making an error is low.
 While it might not eliminate all mistakes, you can be sure of accurate information most of the time.

-Automated process – As soon as an employee clocks in, the time tracker starts to record the hours.
-Since the process is automatic, everything—including activity levels—are recorded.
+Automated processes – As soon as an employee clocks in, the time tracker starts to record the hours.
+Since the process is automatic, everything—including activity levels—is recorded.
 This way, it becomes easy to analyze the timesheets, subsequently eliminating hours that you’d spend combing through Excel sheets.

-Accuracy – Investing in an app for employees to clock in and out takes the guesswork out of the equation.
+Accuracy – An employee time clock app takes the guesswork out of the equation.
 It records all the hours worked, down to the second, giving you accurate reports.

 Real-time data – You can see how many hours each employee has worked and how much you need to pay at any given time.
 The data is real-time, and you don’t have to wait until the end of the week or month to calculate payments.

-There are several types of employee-time attendance systems that you can implement in your company.
+There are several types of employee time and attendance systems that you can implement in your company.
 They range from the traditional pen and paper method to advanced employee tracking software solutions.
 Each has its pros and cons, and it all boils down to which type will be perfect for your kind of business.

-- Spreadsheets – Google Docs, for instance, comes with Google Sheets that makes it easy for collaboration.
+- Spreadsheets – Google Docs, for instance, comes with Google Sheets, which makes collaboration easier.
 If you are highly skilled, you can create macros and formulas to track hours.
-The spreadsheet shows who made the changes, and when, thus allowing you to track changes whenever they are made.
+The spreadsheet shows who made the changes and when, thus allowing you to track changes whenever they are made.

 - Biometric and fingerprint systems – These systems take employees' photos or fingerprints when they clock in.
-Other systems use time-clock hardware where employees place their hands in the scanning area, and they are instantly clocked in.
+Other systems use time clock hardware, meaning employees place their hands in the scanning area, and they are instantly clocked in.